How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 options: {

-decoding: 'async'// sync or auto
+decoding: "async" // sync or auto

-Disabling Blur-Up for Images with Transparent Pixels
+}Disable Blur-up for Images with Transparent Pixels

-[Translation] Images with transparent pixels at the edges will have blurred edges.
-As a result, these images do not work well with the "blur-up" technique used by this plugin.
+Translation: "Images with transparent pixels at the edges will appear blurred.
+As a result, they don’t work well with the blur-up technique used by this plugin."

 options: {